General, Home & Renters Insurance

 Hurricane safety tips and preparedness checklist

-The most important thing is making sure you and your loved ones are safe.
+When a hurricane is approaching where you live, making sure you and your loved ones are safe is the most important thing you can do.
 It’s also important to prepare your home for the hurricane so you can minimize any damages to your property.
-We’ve put together these “how to prepare for a hurricane” lists to help you understand how to prepare for the storm and how to stay safe in a hurricane.
+We’ve put together these “how to prepare for a hurricane” checklists to help you understand how to prepare for the storm and how to stay safe in a hurricane.

 Hurricane safety tips for your family